bestzige/PROJECT2-SEC-2-Mairuu/README.md

    - Choose the desired menu item
    - Place the order
    - Wait for the food to be served
+- Service-call
+   - Enter the category or menu selection page.
    - Press service-call to call the staff if assistance is needed

-- Order history
+- View food order history
    - Press the Order-history button in the lower right corner of the screen to view your order history.

 ### For Admin
+- Choose task to be done
    - Table Management
+      - Add new Table.
-   - Press the plus button at the bottom to add tables.
+         - Press the plus button at the bottom of table list to add tables.
+      - Update table detail.
          - To view details of each table, toggle down the table details.
          - Modify table details or delete specific tables as needed.
     - Product Management
+      - Add new Product.
+         - Press the Add Product button at the right side of a category.
+         - Insert details of product.
+         - Press the Add button to add a new product in that category.
+         - Press the Cancel button to cancel.
+      - Update product detail.
+         - Choose product to edit products within each category.
+         - If press the Edit button Product details modal will be show.
+         - Edit details of product.
+         - Press the Save button to save a product.
+         - Press the Cancel button to cancel.
-   -
+       - Delete product.
+         - Choose product to delete products within each category.

 ### For Employee
-1. *************
+- Choose task to be done
+  - Table Operation
+    - Open table for customer.
+       - Press on an available table to open it for customers.
+       - Press the Get Bill button to generate QR code.
+       - Give the QR code to the customer.
+    - View table details.
+       - Press on the opened table(there's a person icon in the top right).
+    - Change table for customer.
+       - Press on the table of their order to view table details.
+       - Press the
+    - Customers pay their bills.
+       - Press on the table of their order to view table details.
+       - Verify the accuracy of the menu list.
+If it's uncorrect you can change it.
+       - Receive money from customers (cash or scan payment)
+       - Press the Submit Order button.
+    - Change status of order items.
+       - Press on the table of their order to view table details.
+       - Press the Edit icon at right side of each order items.
+       - Change status.
+  - Order Management
+    - Confirm order items
+       - Press the green icon at right side of each order items to confirm order and change it's status to completed.
+       - Press the red icon at right side of each order items to cancel order and change it's status to cancelled.

 ## Video demo features: